2023 BJA-ESAIC Grant ‘Early Career’

-Results sent to applicants (request for full application): 24 January 2022
+- Results sent to applicants (with a request for the full application if applicable): 12 December 2022

-The ESAIC Research Committee is delighted to announce the second year of the BJA – ESAIC Grant.
-Developed from the collaboration between ESAIC and the British Journal of Anaesthesia Charity to enhance clinical practice in the field of Anaesthesia.
-This Grant will offer the unique possibility to provide its winner with a 100 000 EUR budget.
-All projects, within the framework of Anaesthesia, will be taken into consideration.
+The ESAIC Research Committee is delighted to announce the fourth year of the BJA – ESAIC Grant.
+It is developed from the collaboration between ESAIC and the British Journal of Anaesthesia Charity to enhance clinical practice in the field of Anaesthesia.
+This year (2023), there will be two grants allocated.
+Each one will be for 60.000 EUR.

 Grant applications can only be submitted online via the ESAIC submission form.
 The abstract text should not exceed 2500 characters (including spaces).
 Abstracts submitted in hard copy or e-mail will not be accepted.
 All submitted grant applications will go through a peer-review process carried out by international reviewers from the BJA-ESAIC Steering Committee.
 A maximum of 40 applications will be invited to submit a full proposal.